All Products

 Note

-Workflow state inputs and outputs must not exceed the specified sizes.
-For Map states with multiple iterations, the output may exceed the limit.
+Inputs and outputs of workflow states cannot exceed the specified sizes.
+For Map states that contain multiple items, the output may exceed the limit.
 In this case, we recommend that you configure ResultWriter to store the outputs of the Map states in OSS buckets.

 Type: StateMachine